SPANAKOPITA

 - 1 onion, finely chopped

-- 1 tsp ginger, grated
+- 1 tsp grated ginger

 - 2 red chillies, finely sliced

-- 2 tbsp white wine, optional (or water)
+- 2 tbsp white wine, or water

 - 500gm pork mince

-- 1 small bottle Satay Sauce
+- 1 small bottle satay sauce

-- 2 sheets ready-made puff pastry, thawed
+- 2 sheets ready made puff pastry, thawed

 - 1 egg combined with 1 tbsp water

 - Cut pastry sheets in half diagonally.
 Add one quarter of the mince mixture to each triangle.
 Brush edges with water and press edges with a fork to seal.
 Brush with egg mixture.
-Bake for about 15 to 20 minutes until puffed and golden.
-Serve with hot chips.
-Enjoy.

-Lamb Korma Pie
+Lamb Korma pie

 Preparation time: 30 minutes + 30 minutes proving time